Stone of Arc actively promotes traditional techniques

 Courses provide participants with a clear understanding of the theory and principles of dry stone work, specific techniques, and a metre each of wall to build.

-All courses are run over 2 days unless otherwise stated.
+All courses run from 9:30AM-4:30PM for 2 days unless otherwise stated.
 For participants benefit regular courses are limited to 10 people and demand driven courses are limited to 8.

 A reasonable level of experience or completion of an Introductory course is a prerequisite for further courses and practice events.